keemziatapex/user-account/README.md

 </p>

 <h1>Creating User's in Our Lab Environment (Azure)</h1>
-This tutorial outlines the process of creating users in Entra ID.<br />
+This project outlines the process of creating users in Entra ID.<br />

 <h2>Environments and Technologies Used</h2>